Evidence-based Tools for Weight Loss Maintenance

 Evidence it Works

-The NoHoW Toolkit will be tested in the United Kingdom, Portugal and Denmark.
+The NoHoW Toolkit has been tested in the United Kingdom, Portugal and Denmark.

 Why not follow us on Twitter?